NIB-SI/multiOmics-integration/_p_ADAPTOmics/_I_Desiree/README.md

 ## Prerequisites and protocol

 ### Data management framework
-All data should be annotated with detailed metadata, including <ins>*_Phenodata_*</ins> – a master sample description table, and preferably structured according to the pISA-tree data management framework (1).
-Each measurement should be stored as a separate data file, including SampleName (and/or SampleID) and measurements only, preferably as tab-separated text file.
-If using Excel as primary measurement storage format, prior to analyses, export each data set as tab separated text file.
-Avoid merged cells and Excel calculations in exported files under any cost.
+- All data should be annotated with detailed metadata, including <ins>*_Phenodata_*</ins> – a master sample description table, and preferably structured according to the pISA-tree data management framework (1)
+- Each measurement should be stored as a separate data file, including SampleName (and/or SampleID) and measurements only, preferably as tab-separated text file
+- If using Excel as primary measurement storage format, prior to analyses, export each data set as tab separated text file
+- Avoid merged cells and Excel calculations in exported files under any cost

 ### Expected measurements
-Omics' strategies include: Hormonomics, Transcriptomics, Proteomics (non-targeted),   Metabolomics, Phenomics and more.
-Measurements can include single or multiple genotypes with single or multiple tissues under single or combine abiotic or biotic stressors.
-Preferential measurements are time-series measurements.
+- Omics' strategies include: Hormonomics, Transcriptomics, Proteomics (non-targeted), Metabolomics, Phenomics and more
+- Measurements can include single or multiple genotypes with single or multiple tissues under single or combine abiotic or biotic stressors
+- Preferential measurements are time-series measurements

 ### Analysis steps
 #### Step 1: Exprimental design master table
-Design Phenodata, a master experimental design table describing samples for analysis, prior to sample collection according to good data management practice.
-Store Phenodata at Investigation level.
-Define relative path of Phenodata in [_INVESTIGATION_METADATA.TXT](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_INVESTIGATION_METADATA.TXT), as well as in _ASSAY_METADATA.TXT.
-Phenodata must contain SampleName (and/or SampleID) column, which will be utilized to combine measurements with sample descriptions.
+- Design <ins>*_Phenodata_*</ins>, a master experimental design table describing samples for analysis, prior to sample collection according to good data management practice
+- Store <ins>*_Phenodata_*</ins> at *_Investigation_* level
+- Define relative path of <ins>*_Phenodata_*</ins> in [_INVESTIGATION_METADATA.TXT](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_INVESTIGATION_METADATA.TXT), as well as in <ins>*__ASSAY_METADATA.TXT_*</ins>
+- Phenodata must contain SampleName (and/or SampleID) column, which will be utilized to combine measurements with sample descriptions

 #### Step 2: Data preprocessing and overall inspection
 Prior to analyses, it is expected that the analyst conducted data preprocessing and overall inspection, which might include: i) detection of outliers and faulty measurements, ii) data transformation, iii) interpolation, iv) extrapolation and, v) imputation.
 For qPCR imputation suggestions see (2).
 For other steps see suggested packages in the [README.md](https://github.com/NIB-SI/multiOmics-integration/blob/main/_p_ADAPTOmics/_I_Desiree/_S_multiOmics/README.md) file of this repository.